Kitware/SlideAtlas-Server/docs/web-api.rst

 - Get or Remove Items

-    - Get a list of session items
+    - When a list of items is queried ,Get a list of session items

 .. code-block:: none